-This year's Annual Water Quality Report covers the monitoring period between January 1, 2020 and December 31, 2020.
-This report is a snapshot of the year's water quality and the services the Town provides.
+This year's Annual Water Quality Report covers the monitoring period between January 1, 2021 and December 31, 2021.
+This report is a snapshot of the year's water quality and the services Town of Marana Water Department provides.
 Our goal is and always has been to provide you with a safe and dependable supply of drinking water.
 We are committed to ensuring the quality of your water.
 The water we provide meets and/or exceeds the Safe Drinking Water Standards established by the U.S. Environmental Protection Agency (EPA) and the State of Arizona's Department of Environmental Quality (ADEQ).
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 For information on the quality of your bottled water, contact the water bottling company.